noWarm/hello-kraken/wth-git.md

 - if we click delete both local/br and origin/br, only the origin will be delete, but the local will still stay (if we're still on br)
 - be **VERY CAREFUL WHEN RESETING LOCAL BRANCH TO REMOTE BRANCH, YOUR WORK MIGHT BE LOSS**

+# git pull
+- git pull = git fetch then git merge
+- git fetch means download all the files from the remote to local

+# refs ? refspecs ?

 # git rebase
 # fork